nms-scribe/cosmopoeia/idea.md

 [X] The PolyBezier object shouldn't be shared, instead provide functions for bezierifying the lines.
 [-] Colors are not reproducible with the same seed, can I fix this?
     [X] Can't do this with the current crate.
 Find a new one.
-[ ] Generate different colors for subnations
+[X] Generate different colors for subnations
-    [ ] Colors should relate to their nation colors.
+    [X] Colors should relate to their nation colors.
+        [X] What if we did the coloring in the DissolveTiles algorithm?
+By the time we get there, we know how many there are going to be, and can generate colors as necessary.
+I can even supply a 'generate_color' method and let the biomes do their own thing.
+I would need to have a FeatureWithColor trait to apply the colors.
+        [X] In addition to that, we still need to be able to specify the spacing based on an axis.
-    [ ] I may need to extract code from random color crate to make my own, I think.
+    [X] I may need to extract code from random color crate to make my own, I think.
 Or find a better crate.
+[ ] Use angular_units for directions and other things...
+[ ] The angular_units thing seems to have an ordered_floats trait involved.
+Is this the same as the one we're using?
+Or should I switch to it?
 [ ] Run clippy again.
 [ ] climate::generate_precipitation -- I think this will be improved if instead of just sending precipitation to one tile, I send it to all tiles within about 20-25 degrees of the wind direction.
 I'll have less of those "snake arms" that I see now.
 Split up the precipitation evenly, or perhaps weighted by how far the angle is from the degree. -- This would require switching to a queue thing like I did for water flow. -- but then we don't have the 'visited' set to check against.
 If a circle passes over water, it will infinite loop.
 What if I have a counter that decrements instead, stopping when we hit zero and passed along to the queue.
 [ ] Play around with the temperature interpolation function in climate::generate_temperatures.
 I had some data figured out a long time ago with real-world interpolation.
 Hopefully I still have that around.
 Also, possibly calculate four seasonal curves and then take the average of those for the results.